Improving Mental Health: Building Resilience In Minority Populations

 Various factors can affect how well people can adapt to adversity.
 These protective factors can include how an individual sees the world, the quality of social and health resources around them, and their individual coping strategies.
 Many people experience challenging times in life, so the ability to adapt and persevere may be crucial, and research shows that resilience can be cultivated over time.

-Resilience for LGBTQIA+ individuals
+Resilience in minority populations: LGBTQIA+ individuals

 Resilience can benefit those in the LGBTQIA+ community, who often experience high levels of prejudice and unique stressors that can cause psychological distress and personal crises.
 They may face overt actions, including microaggressions, discrimination, or ostracization.
 In addition, they may often experience negative social attitudes that they have internalized, causing them to hide their identity or feel ashamed.
 These stressors can lead to chronic stress, physical conditions, and mental health problems without proper support.
 The American Psychological Association provides resources for promoting resiliency for gender-diverse and sexual minority school students.